publishing.co.uk

 • Remember them for book two — a blogger who liked your debut is your easiest yes next time, and repeat reviewers build a body of coverage you quote everywhere.

 This is the same compounding, relationship-first logic as book-club outreach and podcast guesting: slow to start, then self-reinforcing.
-Thirty good relationships outperform three hundred cold pitches every time.
+Thirty good relationships tend to outperform three hundred cold pitches.

 Frequently asked questions